 - Upward Bound Math/Science

 What Is the Purpose of TRiO?

 According to Sec.
 402A.20 of Federal Regulations, Congress authorized the U.S. Secretary of Education to… “Carry out a program of making grants and contracts designed to identify qualified individuals from disadvantaged backgrounds, to prepare them for a program of postsecondary education, to provide support services for such students who are pursuing programs of postsecondary education, to motivate and prepare students for doctoral programs, and to train individuals serving or preparing for service in programs and projects so designed”.
-Because of this legislative language, all TRiO programs target: Low income individuals (according to Federal guidelines) Potential first generation college students (student neither of whose parents graduated with a baccalaureate degree) (SSS only) Individuals with disabilities – physical, emotional, learning.
+Because of this legislative language, all TRiO programs target: Low income individuals (according to Federal guidelines); potential first generation college students (student neither of whose parents graduated with a baccalaureate degree); and (SSS only) individuals with disabilities – physical, emotional, learning.

 What Are the Purposes of Student Support Services?

 - Increase the retention and graduation rates of eligible students